Chart Color Schemes

 Age

-The median age in Russell Vale is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
-Compared to Rest of NSW, Russell Vale has a higher concentration of residents aged 5-14 (15.8%) but fewer residents aged 65-74 (9.5%).
-According to the 2021 Census, the population aged 15 to 24 grew from 10.6% to 13.0%, while the 5 to 14 age group declined from 17.1% to 15.8%.
-By 2041, demographic projections indicate significant shifts in Russell Vale's age structure.
-Notably, the 25 to 34 age group is expected to grow by 24%, reaching 195 people from 157.
-The combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 55 to 64 and 5 to 14 age groups are projected to decrease in number.
+The median age in Russell Vale is 39 years, which is significantly lower than the Rest of NSW average of 43 but nearly equal to Australia's average of 38 years.
+Compared to the Rest of NSW, Russell Vale has a higher proportion of residents aged 5-14 (15.8%) but fewer residents aged 65-74 (9.5%).
+According to the 2021 Census, the population aged 15-24 grew from 10.6% to 13.0%, while the 5-14 age group decreased from 17.1% to 15.8%.
+By 2041, demographic projections show significant shifts in Russell Vale's age structure.
+The 25-34 age group is projected to grow by 24%, reaching 194 people from 156.
+Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 55-64 and 5-14 age groups are expected to decrease in number.